IntelRealSense/RealSenseID/Readme.md

 ```

 ##### Authenticate
-Single authentication attempt: Starts camera, runs NN algo(s) pipeline, calculates your facial features and compares them to all previously stored features in database in F450 secured flash.
+Single authentication attempt: Starts device, runs neural network algorithm, generates faceprints and compares them to all enrolled faceprints in database.
-Finally, returns whether the authentication was forbidden or allowed with pre-enrolled user id.
-During the authentication process hint statuses might be sent to the callback provided by application.
+Finally, returns whether the authentication was forbidden or allowed with enrolled user id.
+During the authentication process, device will send a status *hint* to the callback provided by application.
-Full list of the hints can be found in [AuthenticationStatus.h](./include/RealSenseID/).
+Full list of the *hint* can be found in [AuthenticationStatus.h](./include/RealSenseID/).

 ```cpp
 class MyAuthClbk : public RealSenseID::AuthenticationCallback